 Swede Niklas Zennstrom and Dane Janus Friis invented Skype.
-The pair met in the 90’s while working at Tele2, a Swedish telecommunications company.
+The pair met in the ’90s while working at Tele2, a Swedish telecommunications company.
 Niklas hired Janus as head of customer service.

 They still believed in the file-sharing system, though.
-So this time around they used it to make phone calls from one computer to another.
+So this time around, they used it to make phone calls from one computer to another.
 And the idea for Skype was born.

-Two years later eBay bought Skype for $2.5 billion.
-But soon (2009) sold it to Silver Lake Investor Group, which in turn sold it to Microsoft for $8.5 billion.
+Two years later, eBay bought Skype for $2.5 billion.
+But soon (2009), sold it to Silver Lake Investor Group, which in turn sold it to Microsoft for $8.5 billion.

 The Luxembourg-based company is used by 300 million people every month.

 Ukrainian Max Levchin sold a company to Microsoft before graduating from the University of Illinois.

 After graduation, the computer scientist moved to Silicon Valley.
 He now wanted to create an encryption company.